 User KimAlex17 shared on Reddit two years ago that it works great on their plants.
 They actually called the customer service number to ask about how to use it.
 They followed the recommendation to dilute the gel, using one gallon of water per 16 ounces of gel.
 They say that they have 77 happy plants.

 Similarly, in the same thread, user Optimal_Cheetah3755 reports using it on a moth orchid plant.
 It sprouted new leaves and new roots.
 They say they use just 1-2 teaspoons of the gel per plant.
-They dilute that with water, although they didn’t say how much.
+They diluted that with water, although they didn’t say how much.

 In Fact, It Might Be Great For Trees

 In the same thread, user ISK_Reynolds tried the product on two young indoor trees.
 They used three packs diluted with two gallons of water.
-They put this on one of the trees, but not on the other one.
+They put this on one of the trees but not on the other one.
 The one that received the diluted Enviro Ice is thriving better than the one that did not.

 Failure to Dilute Can Burn Plants and Soil